jasonnIguazio/ghpages-doc-site/content/users-and-security/_index.md

 - [TODO-SITE-RESTRUCT-P2] Split the users.md and security.md pages into
   multiple pages, and edit references. -->
 <!-- [IntInfo] (sharonl) (9.2.21) It was decided, in consultation with Adi and
-  Gilad, not to link to this section from the ghpages-doc-site home page.
-We link to it in a note from the cluster-mgmt/_index.md page, which is linked to from the ghpages-doc-site home page, and it's visible in the TOC side menu. -->
+  Gilad, not to link to this section from the ghpages-ghpages-doc-site home page.
+We link to it in a note from the cluster-mgmt/_index.md page, which is linked to from the ghpages-ghpages-doc-site home page, and it's visible in the TOC side menu. -->
 {{< /comment >}}

 Learn about the {{< product full >}}'s user-management and security concepts and tools.